 A great way to provide rebates is through a prepaid card.
 Prepaid cards are flexible for customers to use and they are loaded electronically, making the process simple for you and the customer.
 With a prepaid card, customers can receive a rebate in the store and use it online to make their purchase.

 Online is the way to go when it comes to customer loyalty.
 It’s the 21st century and people are always connected in some way to the internet, whether it’s through their cell phone, tablet, or laptop.
 That’s where you need to meet your customers in order to build successful relationships.
 Online rebates are faster to access and easier to redeem, and customers get to avoid paperwork and coupons.

-In a recent survey, respondents were interviewed about their discount preferences, and 65 % of them stated that online rebates are attractive.
+In a survey, respondents were interviewed about their discount preferences, and 65 % of them stated that online rebates are attractive.
 There are also options such as virtual prepaid cards that you can offer your customers for rebates designed for online shopping.
 Virtual prepaid cards work just like physical prepaid cards except they are made for online use only, which is processed through a launch screen.